logan-hart/pathfinder/readme.md

 ![](./images/wireframe.png)

-# This project implements with the following technologies:
+# This project implements the following technologies:

 1. Canvas for rendering the interactive graph
 2. Webpack to bundle the source JavaScript code